mikeger/XcodeSelectiveTesting/README.md

 - `--help`: Display all command line options
 - `--base-branch`: Branch to compare against to find the relevant changes.
 If emitted, a local changeset is used (development mode).
 - `--test-plan`: Path to the test plan.
 If not given, tool would try to infer the path.
-- `--print-json`: Provide output in JSON format (STDOUT).
+- `--json`: Provide output in JSON format (STDOUT).
-- `--render-dependency-graph`: Opens Safari with a dependency graph visualization.
+- `--dependency-graph`: Opens Safari with a dependency graph visualization.
 - `--verbose`: Provide verbose output.

 ## Configuration file `.xcode-selective-testing.yml`